9 Ways You're Wrecking Your Body, Say Doctors

 Popping pimples may seem harmless enough, but Stacy Chimento, MD, board-certified Miami dermatologist of Riverchase Dermatology warns that it can severely damage your skin.
 "Picking at your acne and comedones can cause great harm to your skin," she explains.
 "Even greater harm can come when people buy professional extraction kits that a licenced esthetician or dermatologist should only use because in trying to perform these extractions at home, one can cause permanent scarring and pockmarks."
-And to get through life at your healthiest, don't miss these First Signs You Have a Serious Illness.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.

 - – Awful Items That Should Never Be in Your Home

 - – If You Have This Gene, Be Worried About Heart Disease